davidarroyo1234/InstagramUnfollowers/README.md

 [![Maintenance](https://img.shields.io/maintenance/yes/2023)](https://github.com/davidarroyo1234/InstagramUnfollowers)

 A nifty tool that lets you see who doesn't follow you back on Instagram.
+Also you can download all of your followers as a list now.
 <u>Browser-based and requires no downloads or installations!</u>

 ## **WARNING**